jmc-88/grunt-appcache/README.md

 Specifies if to ignore the cache manifest itself from the list of files to insert in the "CACHE:" section.

+#### options.preferOnline
+Type: `Boolean`
+Default value: `false`

+Specifies whether to write the "prefer-online" entry in the "SETTINGS:" section or not.
+[More information](http://www.whatwg.org/specs/web-apps/current-work/multipage/browsers.html#appcache).

 ### Target fields

 #### dest